opencobra/MASSef/README.md

-## H2 This repository will contain all the code for the paper on the fitting package.
+## This repository will contain all the code for the paper on the fitting package.

-17/11/2016:
+23/11/2016:
  - prototype of the database (enzyme_data folder)
  - code to parse the database (mathematica code) and respective test
+ - code to build enzyme modules + tests
+ - code to simulate Km, kcat, Kd, dkd, and Keq data + tests